 Data consolidation is the process of collecting, combining, and storing data from multiple sources in a single location.
 Typically, the data is stored in a cloud data warehouse or data lake.

 In many cases, the terms data consolidation and data integration are used interchangeably.
 Therefore, if you come across references to data integration, understand that it is the same concept as data consolidation.

 Modern businesses collect data from various sources, such as CRM software, product databases, HR systems, IoT devices, etc. Yes, the data collected by these tools is valuable in its limited silo, but when combined with the rest of the data your company collects, it can provide more value than you can imagine.

-When you consolidate data, gaining a comprehensive view of your business processes and operations is simpler.
+When you consolidate data sources, gaining a comprehensive view of your business processes and operations is simpler.